Charges filed in hazing death of Florida university drum major

 "Perhaps one of the motives might have been retaliatory," she said.

+Lamar said most authorities would rather not acknowledge that a tradition of hazing in colleges "is something that will continue to happen out of sight until a student like Robert Champion pays the ultimate price."

-Champion's father has said he knew nothing about the 50-year culture of hazing at the FAMU band when he sent his son off to school.
-He said they regularly spoke by phone, and that he always ended the calls by asking whether his son had anything he needed to tell his dad.
+Robert Champion Sr. said he knew nothing about the 50-year culture of hazing at the FAMU band when he sent his son off to school.
+Champion said he regularly spoke by phone to his son, and that he always ended the calls by asking whether his son had anything he needed to tell him.

 "He never mentioned anything to me about hazing," Robert Champion Sr. said.